 And so on: in total Santa Croce can boast 16 private chapels!

 Taddeo Gaddi also conceived the magnificent stained glass windows, and, miraculously enough, are still in excellent conditions.

-One of the most enchanting sculpture works is a gray stone the gold gilt Tabernacle of the Annunciation created by Donatello in 1433, upon his return from Rome.
+One of the most enchanting sculpture works is a gray stone the gilt Tabernacle of the Annunciation created by Donatello in 1433, upon his return from Rome.
 Another is the white marble pulpit, with its very realistic rendering of natural details is an absolute masterpiece by Benedetto da Majano.

 The 15th century saw an important addition, known with the name of Cappella dei Pazzi, an absolute gem of the Early Renaissance (around 1430) by Filippo Brunelleschi.
 Located on the first cloister, it was used as a chapter house by the Friars.